 of the personal and professional demands leaders face.

-Each SME participant is paired with a mentor who is responsible
+Each LRME participant is paired with a mentor who is responsible

 for overseeing the student's learning and personal development, and we only